Kolb's Learning Styles Model

 Kolb proposed that learning is a combination of both how we approach a task and how we respond to and assimilate the experience.
 In approaching a task (processing) we have a preference for either doing or watching, and in responding to the experience we have a preference for either feeling or thinking.
 The combination of these preferences creates four main learning styles.

-For example, a person with a dominant learning style of “doing” rather than “watching” the task, and “feeling” rather than “thinking” about the experience, will have a learning style which combines and represents those processes, namely an “Accommodating” learning style, in Kolb’s terminology.
+For example, a person with a dominant learning style of "doing" rather than "watching" the task, and "feeling" rather than "thinking" about the experience, will have a learning style which combines and represents those processes, namely an "Accommodating" learning style, in Kolb's terminology.
+The four learning styles are:

 1. Diverging (preference for feeling and watching - CE/RO)